1991–92 Los Angeles Lakers season

-During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, and despite his HIV infection, Johnson would briefly return to the NBA, as he and Worthy were both selected for the 1992 NBA All-Star Game, as members of the Western Conference All-Star team, despite controversy; Johnson scored 25 points along with 5 rebounds, 9 assists and 2 steals, and made all 3 of his three-point field goal attempts, and was named the NBA All-Star Game Most Valuable Player, as the Western Conference defeated the Eastern Conference, 153–113.
+During the NBA All-Star weekend at the Orlando Arena in Orlando, Florida, and despite his HIV infection, Johnson would briefly return to the NBA, as he and Worthy were both selected for the 1992 NBA All-Star Game, as members of the Western Conference All-Star team, despite controversy.
+Johnson scored 25 points along with 5 rebounds, 9 assists and 2 steals, and made all three of his three-point field-goal attempts, and was named the NBA All-Star Game Most Valuable Player, as the Western Conference defeated the Eastern Conference, 153–113.
 It was also the final All-Star appearance for both Johnson and Worthy.
+Head coach Mike Dunleavy finished tied in seventh place in Coach of the Year voting.

-In the 1992 NBA playoffs, and without Worthy and Perkins due to season-ending injuries, the Lakers were defeated in the Western Conference First Round by the Portland Trail Blazers, three games to one.
+In the Western Conference First Round of the 1992 NBA playoffs, and for the second consecutive year, the Lakers faced off against the top–seeded, and Pacific Division champion Portland Trail Blazers, a team that featured All-Star guard Clyde Drexler, All-Star guard Terry Porter, and Jerome Kersey.
+However, without Worthy and Perkins due to season-ending injuries, the Lakers lost the first two games to the Trail Blazers on the road at the Memorial Coliseum, but managed to win Game 3 at home in overtime, 121–119 at the Great Western Forum.
+Game 4 of the series was played at the Thomas & Mack Center in Paradise, Nevada, home of the NCAA's UNLV Runnin' Rebels basketball team, due to the 1992 Los Angeles riots; the Lakers lost to the Trail Blazers, 102–76, thus losing the series in four games.
 The Trail Blazers would lose in six games to the defending NBA champion Chicago Bulls in the 1992 NBA Finals.

-Following the season, head coach Mike Dunleavy left and took a coaching job with the Milwaukee Bucks, and Teagle was released to free agency.
+The Lakers finished seventh in the NBA in home-game attendance, with an attendance of 699,240 at the Great Western Forum during the regular season.
+Following the season, Dunleavy resigned and took a coaching job with the Milwaukee Bucks, and Teagle was released to free agency.